tsmckinney/nori/README.md

 # Nori
-A NonEuclidean game engine for Windows, written in C++ OpenGL.
+A NonEuclidean game engine written in C++ OpenGL.
-To see what this code is about, check out this video: https://youtu.be/kEB11PQ9Eo8
+To see what the original project was about, check out this video: https://youtu.be/kEB11PQ9Eo8

 ## Source Code Dependencies